syncfusion-content/xamarin-docs/Xamarin/Visual/Material-Visual.md

 ![MaterialVisualOverride](Images/Overriding-Visual.png)

-## Xamarin.Forms material visual for Syncfusion controls
+## Xamarin.Forms material visual for Syncfusion<sup>®</sup> controls

-You do not need to make any additional modifications to use this feature with Syncfusion controls.
+You do not need to make any additional modifications to use this feature with Syncfusion<sup>®</sup> controls.
 The method is exactly the same as the one mentioned above.
-By simply setting the ['Visual'](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.visual?view=xamarin-forms#Xamarin_Forms_VisualElement_Visual) property as ['Material'](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.visualmarker.material?view=xamarin-forms) to either Syncfusion control or any of its parent views, the UI will be updated.
+By simply setting the ['Visual'](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.visual?view=xamarin-forms#Xamarin_Forms_VisualElement_Visual) property as ['Material'](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.visualmarker.material?view=xamarin-forms) to either Syncfusion<sup>®</sup> control or any of its parent views, the UI will be updated.
 In Volume 3, 2019, we have provided this support for the following controls.

 * Calendar
 * Button